DeepDoge/purify.js/README.md

     ```

     This is currently not feasible ([DOM#533](https://github.com/whatwg/dom/issues/533)), but I will explore other options, including enhancing Custom Elements.
 MutationObserver is not ideal due to its asynchronous nature and limitations with ShadowDOMs, which would require modifying `HTMLElement.prototype.attachShadow`.
 Most frameworks avoid allowing developers to directly manipulate the DOM, but I aim to maintain flexibility while seeking future-proof solutions.

--   **Real-World Application and PWA Template**: I plan to build a project using **purify.js** to test its robustness in a complex environment.
-This will help identify any gaps and refine the library.
-Additionally, I aim to create a PWA template or package to enhance the **purify.js** experience for building progressive web apps.

 ## Why Not JSX Templating?